 - Snack foods

-Cosmetics.
 Like food and drink products, cosmetics also need preservatives to prevent the growth of bacteria.
 Preservative-free, natural products cannot be stored for a long time.

-The FDA has not published more recent product analyses but has stated that the low levels of benzene in beverages don’t pose a health risk.
+The FDA has not published more recent product analyses but has said that the low levels of benzene in beverages don’t pose a health risk.
 Long-term studies assessing the relationship between regularly consuming low levels of benzene and cancer risk are still lacking.

 - Epidemiologically relevant (itching and swelling)